First of May (2015 film)

 First of May (五月一號) is a 2015 Taiwanese romantic-drama film.
 It was directed by Zhou Getai and written by Yuan Chiung-chiung.
 The film stars Richie Jen, Alyssa Chia, Lyan Cheng, and Cindy Yang.
 It was the latter's first and final film before her suicide.
 The film was released in Taiwan on 1 May 2015.
-The film’s title music was the Bee Gee’s song “First of May”.
-The Bee Gee’s album “Odessa” played a minor part in the dialogue of the film, as the group’s music had previously been banned in Taiwan.
+The film’s title music was the Bee Gees’ song “First of May”.
+The Bee Gees’ album “Odessa” played a minor part in the dialogue of the film, as the group’s music had previously been banned in Taiwan.